 - If you live in the United States — Spores 101, Miracle Farms, or High Desert Spores

 - If you live in Canada — Sporeslab, Spores 101, and Mushroom Prints

 - If you live in Europe — The Magic Mushroom Shop

 How to Grow Allen Shrooms

-The Allen strain is considered a decent strain for beginner cultivators to grow, especially because of the rapid colonization time and the general resistance to mold and disease.
-Most growers find that this strain colonizes around 10 to 20% more rapidly than other strains, and the first flush is rather abundant.
+The Allen strain is considered a decent strain for beginner cultivators to grow, mainly because of the rapid colonization time and the general resistance to mold and disease.
+Most growers find that this strain colonizes around 10 to 20% more rapidly than other strains, and the first flush is relatively abundant.

 The process for growing Allen shrooms is similar to what you’d expect with other strains.
 We’ll detail the process briefly below, but you can check out our in-depth shroom growing guide for more information and tips to get started.